valderan/simple-logger/docs/en/logger_api_reference.md

 Fields `metadata.chatId`, `metadata.userId`, and `metadata.projectUuid` are populated automatically for Telegram events.
 When a chat subscribes to several projects the response also includes `metadata.projectSubscriptions` with every related UUID.

+When Telegram notifications are enabled, each alert starts with `<Project name> (<UUID>)` so operators can immediately tell which project triggered the message.

 Invalid payloads are recorded inside the `logger-system` project.

 Other responses: